camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 5. Attach the next gateway once these two tasks have completed to move forward.
 6. Add a user task to bake the cake, and finally a user task to ice the cake.
 7. Add an end event, represented by a bold circle.
 8. No need to save.
-Web Modeler will autosave every change you make
+Web Modeler will autosave every change you make.

 ![completed bpmn diagram](./img/complete-baking-cake-bpmn.png)